 The Audible Eye Roll: Reclaiming The Parts Of You That You Don't Like

 I like to tell the story about the evening I met my wife.
 We were out to dinner with a group of people, and she was sitting across the table from me.
-As a friend said something annoying, I locked eyes with the stranger across the table and proceeded to roll my eyes.
+After a friend made an annoying comment, I met the gaze of the stranger across the table and rolled my eyes.
 She was immediately smitten, or at least that is how I like to tell the story.
 She will tell you that she thought it was cute.
-Fifteen years later, she will also tell you that my eye roll is one of her least favorite things.
+Seventeen years later, she will also tell you that my eye roll is one of her least favorite things.

 I recently listened to episode #410 of The Life Coach School Podcast with Brooke Castillo, The Parts Of You That You Don't Like.
 In the episode, the founder of The Life Coach School discusses the struggle we all experience with the parts of our personality and physical appearance that we do not like.
 We all wish we could change something about ourselves, and for me, one of those things is my eye roll.